Skip to Main Content

 Your thank-you email should:

 • Be sent promptly.
-The best time to send this kind of email is a day or two after GivingTuesday.
-When you send an email during this timeframe, your campaign will be at the forefront of your donors’ minds, which will improve the likelihood that they open and engage with your message.
+The best time to send this email is no more than one or two days after GivingTuesday.
+Your campaign will be at the forefront of your donors’ minds, improving the likelihood that they will open and engage with your message.

 • Be as personal as possible.
-Include their first name (no “Dear Valued Donor”) and, if it works well in your copy, their donation amount.
-Make your email extra personal by making it feel like it comes from a real person who works at your organization.
-Sign off on your thank you email as an actual team member rather than on behalf of your organization.
+Include their first name (not “Dear Valued Donor”) and work their donation amount into your copy.
+Make your email so personal that it feels like it wasn’t automated and came from a real person who works at your organization.
+Sign off on your thank you email as one of your team members rather than on behalf of your organization.

 • Include impact updates and next steps.
-During your campaign, you asked donors to support your cause and shared some insight into the difference they’ll make when they give.
+During your campaign, you asked donors to support your cause and shared insight into the difference they’ll make when giving.
 In this email, update them about how much they helped raise and what that money will achieve.
-If your appeal was for gifts of $50 that will feed a family for a week, share how many families your community helped feed.
-Or, if you were working to raise $10,000 for facility renovations, share how much your donors raised and what renovations they made possible.
-If you can, share what next steps your organization will take to advance the program your donors supported.
-This will send them a few important signals: It shows them that you’ll use their money wisely (which builds trust), and it makes them feel like they’re part of a group of people working together toward a common goal.
-Those two indicators will make them more likely to donate again in the future.
+For example, if your appeal was for gifts of $50 that will feed a family for a week, share how many families your community helped feed.
+This will send a few necessary signals: It shows that you’ll use their gift wisely (which builds trust) and makes them feel like they’re part of a group of people working together toward a common goal.

 • Invite donors to engage with your nonprofit.
-Invite participants to follow your organization on social media to stay updated on the successes of your campaign. #GivingTuesday organized a #MyGivingStory social media contest to boost generosity for the 2020 event: Try asking your participants to share a story about how or why they give back to their community.
+Invite participants to follow your organization on social media to stay updated on your campaign’s progress and successes.
+Try asking your participants to share a story about how or why they give back to their community.
 Alternatively, you can invite them to subscribe to your newsletter, visit your facility, or share your mission with their friends and family.

 • Look What You Made Possible!